-As you can guess, the majority of our attention is occupied to giving the best unfunded ideas opportunities for support.
-On the flip side of this, however, is our desire to see talented young social impact professionals become more involved in grant consulting and evaluation.
+As you can guess, the majority of our attention is occupied with giving the best unfunded ideas opportunities for support.
+On the flip side of this, however, is our desire to see talented young social impact professionals become more involved in grant consulting, philanthropy and evaluation.
+Many grants consultants serve as evaluators on our committee and it has been our pleasure to watch their careers advance.
 For one, it’s a great position to be in: you play a big part in helping great ideas develop into powerful organizations that can attract support and be formidable agents for change.
 More importantly, new voices in general are needed in the grants management world to help correct flaws in the current system and think of intuitive ways we can help organizations grow.

-The problem, however, is that breaking into grant consulting is not an easy proposition.
+Breaking into grant consulting is not an easy proposition.
 There is no typical career path that determines how you get there.
-Yes; grant writing is the obvious one, but this doesn’t automatically prepare you for consulting. if you’ve only been writing for one organization, or one type of organization, then you might have too narrow an understanding to help organizations in different focus areas.
+Yes; grant writing is the obvious one, but this doesn’t automatically prepare you for consulting.
+If you have only been writing for one organization, or one type of organization, then you might have too narrow an understanding to help organizations in different focus areas.

 Serving on a grant review committee in an organization is another way of making inroads, but it suffers the same limitations as being a grant writer: the criteria and process used to determine winners might not applicable to other organizations, and in some cases, the rubric being used might end up shutting out more good ideas than expected.

-If you aim to become top-level grant consultant, however, it’s best to get the widest range of writing and evaluating experience possible.
+If you aim to become a top-level grant consultant who not only raises dollars but adds perspective to organizations and pushes the needle of what’s possible in philanthropy, however, it’s best to get the widest range of writing and evaluating experience possible.
 Given this preference, we have a few recommendations for aspiring grant consultants to do exactly that:

 Join the Unfunded List evaluation committee